rjhowanski/HTS-data-processing/README.md

-These are scripts for processing and visualizing data from screening workflows in drug discovery.

-They serve as a representation, but may not be the final version utilized in the workflow.
+S4a HTRF interpolation : This script takes an HTRF readout file (384-well), assuming concentration of controls and blanks in column 23 and 24, and interpolates concentrations of samples quad-stamped (Z-format) into 384-well.
+4-point stamp with quad-mapping performed to account for dynamic range of HTRF assays.
+Dilution factors are incorporated into script, but can be updated to account for changes in protocol.
+Additionally, the positive control standard concentrations are hardcoded, but can be updated to accommodate changes in protocol.These are scripts for processing and visualizing data from screening workflows in drug discovery.